 For divorces filed after 2016, post-divorce maintenance is derived by using statutory mathematical formulas.
 If no child support order is in place, the calculation is based entirely on the income of each spouse from all sources, subject to a maximum cap.
 To determine the duration of maintenance, the court follows advisory guidelines based on the number of years of marriage.
 These calculations may seem technical and rigid, but the court does have discretion to adjust the post-divorce maintenance obligation if it finds that applying the guidelines would be unjust or inappropriate.
 In late-life divorces, the age and health of the parties, their present and future earning capacity, and their level of participation in the workforce are just some of the factors that a court may consider in adjusting a statutory obligation.Hire a Compassionate Family Law Attorney in New York City

 Ending a marriage late in life can undermine your sense of financial security, but addressing your concerns with a divorce attorney may relieve some of the uncertainty.
-With over 30 years of legal experience, New York City lawyer Ingrid Gherman can anticipate issues that arise in late-life divorce cases and guide you through the proceedings.
+With more than 35 years of legal experience, New York City lawyer Ingrid Gherman can anticipate issues that arise in late-life divorce cases and guide you through the proceedings.
 Ms. Gherman has handled complex divorces for residents of Manhattan, Brooklyn, the Bronx, Queens, and Staten Island, as well as people in Westchester, Orange, Nassau, Rockland, and Suffolk Counties.
 Arrange a free consultation regarding a late-life divorce by completing our online contact form or calling (212) 941-0767.